rgabo/pure-rspec-budapestrb/one/slidesA.md

     end

 !SLIDE smaller
-# Instance Variable, Shminstance Shmvariable
+# Local Variables, Instance Variables

     @@@ ruby
     # but then comes the duplication...